asprabah/Hourly-CitiBike-Prediction/README.md

 ```
 The merge of weather with CitiBike data is shown:

-The output from this code is shown below:
 ![Image of Plot](images/merge.jpg)

 #### Process for Filtering of predictors and Model framework used for modeling